BitcoinCacheMachine/BitcoinCacheMachine/README.md

 You can run GUI-based applications that are fully integrated into your automatically deployed back-end infrastructure.
 User-facing applications can also include web-based applications, such as [BTCPay Server](https://btcpayserver.org/) or [Spark](https://github.com/shesek/spark-wallet).
 Try running `bcm deploy electrum` to run a container-based Electrum wallet that is configured to consult a self-hosted Electrum server `electrs` which itself is configured to consult a self-hosted [Bitcoin Core](https://github.com/bitcoin/bitcoin) full node operating over [Tor](https://www.torproject.org/).
 Each `bcm stack deploy` command automatically deploys all required back-end infrastructure, helping you to operate in a more [trust-minimized manner](https://nakamotoinstitute.org/trusted-third-parties/).

-You can use the `bcm info` command to view your current BCM environment variables: certificate, password, ssh, wallet, and certificate stores as well as the current cluster that under management, and target chain (i.e., mainnet, testnet, regtest) and BCM version.
+You can use the `bcm info` command to view your current BCM environment variables: certificate, password, ssh, wallet, and certificate stores as well as the current cluster under management, and target chain (i.e., mainnet, testnet, regtest), etc..
 Consult [CLI README](./cli/README.md) for notes on how to use the BCM CLI.

-If you have deployed infrastructure, you can access CLI interfaces, e.g,. `bcm bitcoin-cli getnetworkinfo` or `bcm lightning-cli getinfo`.
-The BCM CLI routes your CLI request to the appropriate app-level container.
+Want to switch to deploying regtest or mainnet software?
+Run `bcm set-chain mainnet` to instruct your BCM cli to deploy mainnet applications.
+BCM defines an [LXD Project][https://lxd.readthedocs.io/en/latest/projects/] for each CHAIN, so all your processes remain isolated.
+Of course, the more software you deploy the more hardware resources will be required.
+BCM will automatically upload bitcoin blocks and optionally chainstate to you back-end datacenter if your SDN controller has a `$HOME/.bitcoin` directory.

 ## Documentation